Sudhakar7777777/react-template/README.md

 ## To do - add additional features

-- Add Redux, Redux Toolkit and Redux Saga
+- Add Redux and Redux Toolkit
+- Add Redux Saga
+- Add React Bootstrap
 - Organize the Code Structure using ducks pattern recommended by Redux
 - ESLint, Pretter, and Stylelint for code quality consistency
 - Run typescript type checking in parallel mode - fork-ts-checker-webpack-plugin
 - Jest for unit testing
 - Dockerize the project
+- Add authentication provider support

 ## Reference